 This document is provided for regulatory reporting purposes only.
 It is not a marketing communication nor an inducement to purchase any of the products mentioned herein.
+All capitalised terms used herein shall have as a rule, the same meaning as in the Prospectus.

-BlueBay Funds - SFDR Article 8 'Emerging Market Targeted' Strategies
+BlueBay Funds - SFDR Article 8 Strategies